What cardio to lose weight?

 The FAQ of “Why am I not losing weight despite doing cardio?”

 • Your calorie deficit is no longer ensured: your body has adapted to your efforts and is burning less energy than before.
-Solution: reevaluate your intake with a reliable method (like the Harris-Benedict equations) and introduce intensity variations in your sessions.
+Solution: reassess your intake with a reliable method (like the Harris-Benedict equations) and introduce intensity variations in your sessions.
 Tip: alternate between low-intensity cardio (brisk walking) and short but intense sessions (sprints).

 • You’re doing too much intense cardio: too many demanding sessions increase cortisol, the stress hormone, which promotes water retention and cravings.
 Solution: reduce the frequency a bit, and favor gentler activities like swimming or the elliptical, which limit muscle catabolism.
 Tip: keep 1 to 2 high-intensity sessions per week maximum.

 • You’re neglecting strength training: without muscle stimulation, your metabolism slows down.
-Solution: add 2 to 3 strength training sessions per week (with dumbbells or bodyweight).
+Solution: add 2 to 3 strength training sessions per week (with dumbbells or body weight).
 Tip: focus on compound exercises like squats or pull-ups to maximize the afterburn effect.

 • You’re confusing weight with body composition: the scale can be misleading.
 You might be losing fat while gaining muscle.
-Solution: rely on more concrete indicators (waist measurement, photos) and make sure to include protein in every meal.
+Solution: rely on more concrete indicators (waist measurement, photos) and make sure to include protein at every meal.

-Calorie Deficit and Rate of Loss
+Calorie deficit and rate of loss

 • “Effect of two different rates of weight loss on body composition and strength” (Slow loss ~0.7%/week better preserves lean mass than rapid loss 1.4%/week) DOI: DOI

-Protein and Muscle Preservation
+Protein and muscle preservation

-• “Higher compared with lower dietary protein during an energy deficit combined with intense exercise promotes greater lean mass gain” (High protein intake during a deficit promotes maintenance and even gain of lean mass) DOI: DOI
+• “Higher compared with lower dietary protein during an energy deficit combined with intense exercise promotes greater lean mass gain” (High protein intake during a deficit favors maintenance and even gain of lean mass) DOI: DOI

 • “A systematic review, meta-analysis and meta-regression of the effect of protein supplementation on resistance training–induced gains” (Beyond 1.6 g/kg/day, benefits plateau for hypertrophy under normal conditions) DOI: DOI

-Cardio, HIIT, and Interferences
+Cardio, HIIT, and interference

 • “Concurrent training: a meta-analysis examining interference of aerobic and resistance exercises” (Cardio can limit strength if too frequent, especially running) DOI: DOI

-• “Effects of high-intensity interval training vs. moderate-intensity continuous training on body fat” (HIIT is as effective as continuous cardio, but more time-efficient) DOI: DOI
+• “Effects of high-intensity interval training vs. moderate-intensity continuous training on body fat” (HIIT as effective as continuous cardio, but more time-efficient) DOI: DOI